When you’re selling your home, you want it to look its best so it will command the best price. That’s where home staging comes in.

 Page and veteran Florida Realtor Jennifer Radice, of Coldwell Banker Residential Real Estate in Boca Raton, Florida, share expert tips for staging your home that cost next to nothing.

-Packing away some of your stuff is one of the simplest — and cheapest — things you can do to sell your house or condo quickly.
+Packing away some of your stuff is one of the simplest — and cheapest — things you can do to sell your house quickly.

 “The reason you want to depersonalize your home is because you want buyers to view it as their potential home,” Page says.